shiv1490/movie-search/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Material-UI](https://material-ui.com/)

 ## Overview

-This simple application shows the list of movies retrieved from the Open Movie Database.
+This application shows the list of movies retrieved from the Open Movie Database.

 ## Current Features

-- Load list of movies from OMDb API
+- Load list of movies from [OMDb API](http://www.omdbapi.com/)
 - Pagination functionality for more records
 - Free Search Text to find movie
 - Click on Movie List to see movie details
-- Works in Chrome, IE, Edge, Mozilla
+- Works in Chrome, IE, Edge

 ## Bootstrap Application

 #### Requirements

-- Node.js
+- Node.js (Tested on v14.16.0 )
-- NPM

 ```javascript